 Since acquiring the property in 1989, Ted and his family have slowly uncovered the rich history and traditions of Long Meadow Ranch.

-From this begining more than 20 years ago, Ted is now president and general manager of Long Meadow Ranch & Affiliates, our group of family-owned companies producing ultra-premium wine, extra virgin olive oil, grass-fed beef, and organic fruits & vegetables as well as operate our agricultural education and culinary destination, Farmstead at Long Meadow Ranch.
+From this begining more than 25 years ago, Ted is now President & CEO of Long Meadow Ranch & Affiliates, our group of family-owned companies that produce ultra-premium wine, extra virgin olive oil, grass-fed beef & lamb, and organic fruits & vegetables as well as operate our agricultural education and culinary destination, Farmstead at Long Meadow Ranch.

-Our businesses now have farming operations in northern California on more than 1500 acres in Napa, Marin, and Humboldt counties.
+Our businesses now have farming operations in northern California on more than 2500 acres in Napa, Marin, Mendocino, and Humboldt counties.

 Born in Ann Arbor, MI, Laddie spent most of her childhood in the small towns of Pasadena and LaPorte, near Houston, TX.
 Her only experience with agriculture and animal husbandry was, as she puts it, "I had a goldfish."
 Today Laddie is a Master Gardener.